 The value of using a multinomial logit model here, relative to the proportional hazards model, is two-fold.
 First, it allows us to include all teacher-year observations in the data, rather than just new hires, to observe how the placement of TFA corps members in the district might be associated with all teachers' mobility.
-Second, the multinomial logit approach explicitly models moves within the district jointly with exits from the district entirely, whereas the proportional hazards model included earlier in this report ignores this distinction.
+Second, the multinomial logit approach explicitly models moves within the district jointly with exits from the district entirely, whereas the proportional hazards model described above ignores this distinction.
 The drawback of this approach is that we cannot explicitly model different mobility decisions within teachers over time as the proportional hazards model does; however, standard errors in this model are clustered to account for within-teacher correlations.

 Finally, we investigate the relationship between teacher quality, as measured by value-added, and the observed retention among TFA corps members following the conclusion of their two-year commitment.
-To do this, we employ a straightforward value-added regression predicting student achievement for student i in school s at time t on test scores (A{ist}) as a function of prior student achievement (A{it-1}) , student characteristics (X{it}) , classroom characteristics (X{ct}) , an indicator representing active TFA corps members $(Active\ TFA{it})$, and a school fixed effect (γ_s) :
+To do this, we employ a straightforward value-added regression predicting student achievement for student i in school s at time t on test scores ( $A{ist}$ ) as a function of prior student achievement ( $A{it-1}$ ), student characteristics ( $X{it}$ ), classroom characteristics ( $X{ct}$ ), an indicator representing active TFA corps members (Active TFAit), and a school fixed effect ( $\gamma_s$ ):